ZoomInfo

 But if you're starting from scratch, focus on channels where you can differentiate and protect your team from burnout.

-Lead Magnets and Landing Pages
+Lead Magnets and Gated Content

 An essential ingredient for any inbound lead generation tactic is the call to action (CTA) that moves prospects through the funnel and converts visitors into leads.